Aliases for KCNAB2 Gene

 GeneCards Summary for KCNAB2 Gene

 KCNAB2 (Potassium Voltage-Gated Channel Subfamily A Regulatory Beta Subunit 2) is a Protein Coding gene.
-Diseases associated with KCNAB2 include Chromosome 1P36 Deletion Syndrome and Episodic Ataxia/Myokymia Syndrome.
-Among its related pathways are Potassium Channels and Transmission across Chemical Synapses.
+Diseases associated with KCNAB2 include Chromosome 1P36 Deletion Syndrome.
+Among its related pathways are Antiarrhythmic Pathway, Pharmacodynamics and Potassium Channels.
 GO annotations related to this gene include voltage-gated potassium channel activity and aldo-keto reductase (NADP) activity.
 An important paralog of this gene is KCNAB1.

 UniProtKB/Swiss-Prot for KCNAB2 Gene